 If you have concerns about a child's or vulnerable adult's safety there are people who will listen to you.
 Protecting children and vulnerable adults is everybody's business.
 Please do something.
 YOU can make a difference.

-No, but it can help if the person you are talking to knows your relationship to the person you are referring.
-It is better to tell someone you are concerned and not give your name than to remain silent.
+In order to deal with your concern, the team you speak to may need to contact you in the future.
+While you do not have to give your name when reporting safeguarding concerns, the teams may not be able to progress a case without your details and it can help if the person you are talking to knows your relationship to the person you are referring.
+If you are concerned about anonymity, please do speak to them about it as it is better to tell someone you are concerned and not give your name than to remain silent.

 - Safeguarding Adults Policy 2022.pdf (.pdf) (447.57 KB)